 In Right Place, Right Time to Save a Little Girl's Life

-He Was In the Right Place at the Right Time to Save a Little Girl's Life
+Scott Was Once Again In the Right Place at the Right Time to Save a Little Girl's Life

 by Lola Jones

-My fiancé Scott saved a little girl from drowning today.
-It's the second time in a year he's done that.
+My fiancé Scott (hey now as I update this, he's my husband!) saved a little girl from drowning today.
+It's the second time in a year since I've met him that he's done that.
 A year ago he was lounging beside a condo pool, and looking down, saw a baby on the bottom of the deep end.
 The mothers and kids were all talking and not paying attention, and she had fallen in unnoticed.
-He jumped in, revived the baby, and didn't let them make any big deal about it.
+He jumped in, revived the baby, and didn't make any big deal about it.
+He disappeared.

 It happened again today.
 This time as he was napping on the sand he heard people screaming right in front of him.
 Looking out over the ocean he saw a little girl's legs sticking up, bobbing upside down lifelessly like a cork, about 50 feet away.